 I know a lot of us cloth diaper at home, but feel like it’s too much work when we’re going out to bring cloth diapers, a wet bag for dirty diapers, and try to keep everything organized.
-Much easier just to take disposables and throw them away after you use them!
+It is much easier just to take disposables and throw them away after using them!

 - Diapers (that one is obvious ).